 - IP access restriction: If you are using IP-restriction in either the source, target, or both instances, please inform us prior to overwrite of the target in the support incident so that we can make sure your IP list is exported in advance and restored after the refresh.

 - Employee Central: Please refer to the KBA 2313764 for an up to date list of considerations and actions you will need to carry out after an Instance Refresh on an EC enabled instance.

 - WFA: If you have Workforce Analytics in the source and Target instance, please wait for confirmation from the support team that WFA settings have been corrected in the target instance prior to logging into the WFA module in the target instance.
 You should refer to reporting and analytics refresh KBA .

-- Specifically, if your source instance is located on Production stack and your target instance is located on Preview stack, we'll need to include an specific WFA script in the process to correct settings overwritten from Prod to Preview.
+NOTE: Specifically, if your source instance is located on Production stack and your target instance is located on Preview stack, we'll need to include a specific WFA script in the process to correct settings overwritten from Prod to Preview.

 - Advanced Reporting (ODS): A refresh must be done separately.
 Please refer to reporting and analytics refresh KBA.

 - LMS: If your BizX instance is integrated with an LMS instance on either the source, target, or both instances please inform us in the support incident so that we can make sure your LMS integration configurations are restored after the refresh.